Denon AVR-S760H Review (7.2 CH 8K AV Receiver)

 7.2 Or 5.2.2 Channel

-With support for up to 7 speakers and 2 subwoofers (75 Watts 2 Channel driven) and 5.2.2 Dolby Atmos surround sound, you’ll be able to enjoy your content with great sound quality.
+With support for up to 7 speakers and 2 subwoofers, (75 Watts 2 Channel driven) & 5.2.2 Dolby Atmos surround sound, you’ll be able to enjoy your content with great sound quality.

-Put simply, the AVR-S760H has the ability to measure acoustics in the room and tailor the sound to best suit your content through its advanced calibration system and the included microphone.
+MultEQ allows it to measure acoustics in the room and tailor the sound to best suit your content through its advanced calibration system & the included microphone.

 HEOS Wireless Audio Streaming